1christianfelix/SCRUMptious/README.md

 - Assign Sticky Notes to various categories (backlog, todo, doing, review, and done).
 - Set priorities and deadlines for Sticky Notes and Sticky Boards.
 - Invite other users to collaborate on a Sticky Board.
+- Assign users to Sticky Notes
 - Email notifications when users are added to a Sticky Note or Sticky Board.
-- User registration and authentication.

 ## Models